QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for GIS (-34.12%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-GIS fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for GIS (25.45%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Therefore, GIS passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 GIS's annual earnings growth rate over the past five years of -2.50% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 GIS, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.70, 2.35, 2.79, 2.82, 1.97, passes this criterion.
 The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 GIS's pricing data is not available, hence an opinion cannot be rendered at the current time.

 4 MONTH S&P RELATIVE STRENGTH LINE: [PASS]